In other words, you don’t want to overlook your upper glutes. Keep reading to find out why—and to learn how to strengthen them from here on out.

 Now that you know all the benefits of working out your upper glutes, you may feel eager to dive right in.
 Before doing so, take a moment to consider your upper glute goals.
 Do you want to tone, build muscle, maintain a shelf, or build a shelf?
 According to Vesco, you’ll want to tailor your routine to fit your fitness dreams.
 “Are you trying to build muscle mass and strength by lifting heavy weights?” she asks.
 “Are you correcting an imbalance or rehabbing an injury with a resistance band?”
 In either scenario, you can expect upper glute benefits.
 The way you go about them just differs.

-Senior Director of Health Science and Research for Orangetheory Fitness, Dr. Rachelle Reed, expands on this, noting that depending on your goal, the tempo, rest period durations, and volume of each upper glute exercise will vary.
+Rachelle Reed, PhD, an exercise physiologist, expands on this, noting that depending on your goal, the tempo, rest period durations, and volume of each upper glute exercise will vary.
 “Muscular endurance training, for instance, is typically prescribed using a lighter load, with higher rep count (15+ reps) and one to two minutes of rest between sets,” she explains.
 “In contrast, muscular hypertrophy training uses either moderate to heavy loading with one to 12 reps and one to three minutes of rest.”

 What exercises can I do to train the upper part of the glutes?